Strategic Choice Cascade: The 5 Strategic Choices

 Winning Aspiration

-The cascade begins with a declaration of intent: what does it mean for your organization to win?
-Not survive, not grow modestly — but genuinely win.
-A winning aspiration defines the purpose of the organization in terms of the value it creates for customers and the market position it aims to hold.
+The cascade begins with a declaration of intent: what does it mean for your organisation to win?
+Not survive, not grow modestly but genuinely win.
+A winning aspiration defines the purpose of the organisation in terms of the value it creates for customers and the market position it aims to hold.

 Core question: Where will we compete?